Land stewardship and wild foraging on Vancouver Island, Canada

 Description

-*Accepting applications for May-August months.
-1-2 months stays are ideal for us.*
+*Accepting applications for August to September months.
+1-2 months stays, couples traveling together are ideal for us.*

 Greetings!
-I am a holistic chef that has an irresistible call for the wild.
+We are a holistic and health conscious family, living close to nature with an irresistible call for the wild.

 In exchange you will learn nature and culinary skills (including wild food identification, foraging and processing), sacred practices and knowledge for living an empowered and resilient life in alignment with community and mother nature.
-We all support one another on this land - the cultivation of healthy, conscious, and resilient community is our top priority.
+We all support one another - the cultivation of healthy, conscious, and resilient family & community is our top priority.

-I am passionate about showing people the way of the land and how to live in harmony with nature.
-This often includes taking people on culinary adventures, cooking on fire and learning primitive cooking and survival techniques.
+Tom is a private holistic chef, passionate about showing people the way of the land and how to live in harmony with nature.
+This often includes taking people on culinary adventures, cooking on fire and learning primitive foraging, cooking, and survival techniques.
+You are welcome to learn what he offers.

 Location:

-The beach is 10min walk from our land and wildness is on the doorstep.
-Sooke on the edge of the gnarly rain forests of Juan De Fuca, home of some of the worlds best hiking trails.
+Wildness is on the doorstep.
+We live on the edge of the gnarly rain forests of Juan De Fuca, home of some of the worlds best hiking trails.
 Kayaking, surfing, swimming, biking, yoga are some of our favorite activities that will be open to you, depending on the season.

 Accommodation & food: